darkhelmet/verboselogging/posts/easy-sinatra-metal-for-rails-3-x.md

 application, and if it returned a 404, the request continued on to the main rails application.

-I wanted this same technique for Rails 3.x stuff, since that’s how I could nicely integrate [sinatra-bundles](https://github.com/darkhelmet/sinatra-bundles) into Rails 3.x [^1]
+I wanted this same technique for Rails 3.x stuff, since that's how I could nicely integrate [sinatra-bundles](https://github.com/darkhelmet/sinatra-bundles) into Rails 3.x [^1]

-Anyway, it’s stupid simple, but here it is.
+Anyway, it's stupid simple, but here it is.

 <script src="https://gist.github.com/781345.js?file=rack-sinatra.rb">
 </script>